NithinSaiC/FirstRepo/Readme.md

  - #### Add all unstracked changes
     - `git add .`
  - #### Commit to save all the changes locally
-    - `git commiy -m "Commit Message"`
+    - `git commit -m "Commit Message"`